dougeby/IntuneDocs/intune/endpoint-protection-macos.md

   - **Recovery key type**
     *Personal key* recovery keys are created for devices.
 Configure the following settings for the personal key.

-    - **Location of personal recovery key** - Specify a short message to the user that explains how they can retrieve their personal recovery key.
-This text is inserted into the message the user sees when enabling FileVault.
+    - **Location of personal recovery key** - Specify a short message to the user that explains how and where they can retrieve their personal recovery key.
+This text is inserted into the message the user sees on their log in screen when prompted to enter their personal recovery key if a password is forgotten.

     - **Personal recovery key rotation** - Specify how frequently the personal recovery key for a device will rotate.
 You can select the default of **Not configured**, or a value of **1** to **12** months.